CrossGeeks/PushNotificationPlugin/docs/GettingStarted.md

 There are 3 overrides to **PushNotificationManager.Initialize**:

-- **PushNotificationManager.Initialize(Context context, bool resetToken)** : Default method to initialize plugin without supporting any user notification categories.
+- **PushNotificationManager.Initialize(Context context, bool resetToken,bool createDefaultNotificationChannel, bool autoRegistration)** : Default method to initialize plugin without supporting any user notification categories.
 Uses a DefaultPushHandler to provide the ui for the notification.

-- **PushNotificationManager.Initialize(Context context, NotificationUserCategory[] categories, bool resetToken)**  : Initializes plugin using user notification categories.
+- **PushNotificationManager.Initialize(Context context, NotificationUserCategory[] categories, bool resetToken,bool createDefaultNotificationChannel, bool autoRegistration)**  : Initializes plugin using user notification categories.
 Uses a DefaultPushHandler to provide the ui for the notification supporting buttons based on the action_click send on the notification

-- **PushNotificationManager.Initialize(Context context,IPushNotificationHandler pushHandler, bool resetToken)** : Initializes the plugin using a custom push notification handler to provide custom ui and behaviour notifications receipt and opening.
+- **PushNotificationManager.Initialize(Context context,IPushNotificationHandler pushHandler, bool resetToken,bool createDefaultNotificationChannel, bool autoRegistration)** : Initializes the plugin using a custom push notification handler to provide custom ui and behaviour notifications receipt and opening.

 **Important: While debugging set resetToken parameter to true.**